MHRA Drug Safety Update (August 2020): Clozapine and other antipsychotics - monitoring blood concentrations for toxicity:

 - No new patients will receive risperidone long-acting injection.
 There is an existing cohort of patients who will continue to receive risperidone.

-- Refer to the DPT prescribing guideline PG14: Pharmacological Management of Severe Behavioural & Psychological Symptoms of Dementia (BPSD) for dosing regimen, cautions, treatment review and discontinuation
+- Refer to the DPT prescribing guideline PG14: Pharmacological Management of Severe Behavioural & Psychological Symptoms of Dementia (BPSD) for dosing regimen, cautions, treatment review and discontinuation.

 - Exercise caution if risperidone is prescribed together with furosemide (higher incidence of mortality observed although mechanism unclear).
 The risks and benefits of combining risperidone with furosemide or other potent diuretics must be considered prior to use.
 Refer to risperidone Summary of Product Characteristics for more information.